yannickycpan/yangchenpan/index.md

 World models and model-based RL.
 He is interested in developing predictive models that more accurately capture the physical dynamics of real-world environments, with the goal of improving both the sample and computational efficiency of RL systems.

 Fundamental problems in RL.
-While not necessarily theoretical in nature, these problems require a good understanding of RL principles and rigorous empirical methodologies for the design and evaluation of new algorithms.
+While not necessarily theoretical in nature, these problems often require rigorous empirical methodologies for the design and evaluation of new algorithms.

 The connections between RL and other areas of AI.
-This includes using the RL perspective to better understand supervised and unsupervised learning, such as supervised learning and generative modeling, as well as investigating how RL can contribute to LLMs.
+This includes using the RL perspective to better understand supervised and unsupervised learning, as well as investigating how RL can contribute to LLMs.

 More broadly: problems involving generalization under distribution shift, non-i.i.d. data, and changing environments.
 These challenges arise across a wide range of applications, and his work seeks to develop methods that remain robust under such conditions.